 The most competitive candidates for admission generally receive score of 7 or higher on the IELTS or a TOEFL score of 600 or above on the written test, and 100 or above for the internet-based test.

 An interview with a representative of the Barnard community (senior interviewer, staff member, alumna) is an option available, but not required, for first-year applicants in their senior year of high school.
-International students are invited to call us to schedule an interview if they plan to be on campus between mid-June and mid-December.
+International students are invited schedule an interview online if they plan to be on campus between mid-June and mid-December.

 If students are unable to travel to campus, it may be possible to arrange an off-campus interview with an alumna near your home between mid-September and December.
 Alumnae interviews take place between mid-September and December and are available only to students who live outside the tri-state area.
 Interviewees must be first-year applicants in their senior year of high school.

 For students in China, we often have far fewer alumnae interviewers than we have requests.
 Additionally, the time difference between the US and Asia further complicates our ability to offer Skype interviews, so we have connected with two organizations who offer comprehensive interviews.
 For one fee, either company will send your interview video/report to all of the colleges on your list.
 Please contact the two organizations below directly for more information.

 If you are concerned that fees would present a hardship for you and your family, please do not hesitate to contact us for an alternate solution.
 Please contact us at firstname.lastname@example.org.